-If the ship is intended for operation with a trim exceeding $\pm 0.5$ % of the ship's length, additional tables (diagrams) of permissible values of the height of the center of gravity of the ship with the trim shall be presented.
+If the ship is intended for operation with a trim exceeding ± 0.5 % of the ship's length, additional tables (diagrams) of permissible values of the height of the centre of gravity of the ship with the trim shall be presented.
 The trim interval shall not exceed 1 % of the ship's length; the tables (diagrams) shall specify the trim range they apply to.